KKhanda/simulated-annealing/README.md

 ## Results
 The following will include the results on an experiments and several conclusions based on the observations.
-On a map the red dot (and red title) for the city mean that it is the start city
+On a map the red dot (and red title) for the city mean that it is the start city.

 ### Slow cooling
 The best route for slow cooling value 0.003 was **19074.21 km**